Library Book Security Systems | Prevent Book Theft

 By discreetly embedding RFID tags in each book, libraries are streamlining the borrowing process.
 Manual check-ins and check-outs are now relics of the past as patrons can effortlessly wave their books at self-service kiosks, instantly updating their accounts.
 This not only saves time but also guarantees precise inventory management, reducing instances of lost books.
 Step into the future of library services with RFID and experience a heightened level of operational convenience.

-RFID Staff stations are handy electronic tools for library staff to convert, check-out, return or renew library materials.
+RFID staff stations are handy electronic tools for library staff to convert, check-out, return or renew library materials.

 In general, an RFID device behaves more or less as a barcode scanner, the advantage of RFID labels being that the identification data from materials are not scanned visually but in open air.
 This specific property makes it possible to identify multiple items at once.
 In the library, “stack processing” is often used.

-The RFID Staff stations are available in 3 versions; a table-top model, an undercounter model and a shielded version.
+The RFID staff stations are available in 3 versions; a table-top model, an undercounter model and a shielded version.

 Hybrid Library Solution